Plandome station

-Plandome is a station on the Long Island Rail Road's Port Washington Branch in Plandome, New York.
+Plandome is a station on the Long Island Rail Road's Port Washington Branch in the villages of Plandome and Plandome Manor, in Nassau County, Long Island, New York.
 It is located off Stonytown Road and Rockwood Road, near West Circle Drive and Colonial Drive.
+The Plandome Post Office is located on the first floor, below the station's waiting room.